Trump has trouble staying focused. And that was before the indictments.

 The good news for Trump is that Republican lawmakers who control Congress will certainly want to stay focused on their policy agenda, particularly the tax reform package they’re hoping to enact later this year.

-"Nothing’s going to derail what we’re doing in Congress," House Speaker Paul Ryan said Monday on WTAQ radio in Green Bay, Wis., Monday.
+"Nothing’s going to derail what we’re doing in Congress," House Speaker Paul Ryan said Monday on WTAQ radio in Green Bay, Wisconsin.

 "I think this sort of news has been baked into most peoples' assumptions for some time now," said Michael Steel, a former House Republican leadership aide.
 "Congressional Republicans have become adept at ignoring 'noise' and focusing on their agenda."